jrisi256/obsidian/joe_shack_home/Maintaining a ROM Collection.md

 ### WWW Mode

-By going through these steps, one can see if its one's .dat files are out-of-date.
-ClrMAMEPro checks the date of .dat file against the .dat files from the source provided to see if they're out-of-date.
+By going through these steps, one can see if one's .dat files are out-of-date.
+ClrMAMEPro checks the date of your .dat file against the .dat files from the source provided to see if they're out-of-date.

 1. On the main page of ClrMAMEPro, click on WWW Mode.
 2. Click on add site.